alejandroschuler/r4ds-courses/lectures/4-adv-tabular-data.md

 ====
 type: prompt

 It is important to make sure that the missingness in the expression data is not related to variables present in the data.
-Use the tables `batch_data_year`, `sample_data`, `subject_data`, and the `gtex_data` to look at the relationship between missing gene values and other variables in the data.
+Use the tables `batch_data_year`, `sample_data`, `subject_data`, and the `gtex` to look at the relationship between missing gene values and other variables in the data.